Russian local elections test Putin's grip

 | KHIMKI/BRYANSK, Russia

-KHIMKI/BRYANSK, Russia Russia held local elections from the Baltic Sea to the Chinese border on Sunday, testing President Vladimir Putin's popularity five months into his new term.
+KHIMKI/BRYANSK, Russia Russia held local elections from the Baltic Sea to the Chinese border on Sunday, testing President Vladimir Putin's grip nationwide and the reach of his opponents five months into his new term.

 The ruling United Russia party was expected to win most of nearly 5,000 contests despite disaffection that cost it dozens of national parliament seats in a December vote and helped spark the biggest opposition protests of Putin's 12-year rule.

-Opponents accused the Kremlin of using its position to give favoured candidates an unfair advantage by removing potential competitors from races and pressuring state employees.
-It also alleged violations including multiple voting.
+Opponents accuse the Kremlin of using its position to give its favoured candidates an unfair advantage, removing potential competitors from races.

-The votes included ballots for regional governors in five of Russia's 83 provinces, the first since the Kremlin restored popular elections of regional chiefs, which Putin had scrapped as he tightened control during his 2000-2008 presidency.
+The votes included ballots for regional governors in five of Russia's 83 provinces, the first since the Kremlin restored popular elections of regional chiefs, which Putin had scrapped during his 2000-2008 presidency as he tightened control.

 In one example cited by Putin's critics as suspicious, a candidate who had posed a threat to the Kremlin's man withdrew last month from the governorship election in Ryazan province, southeast of Moscow.

-Kremlin candidates faced a smooth ride in most other regions electing governors, but in the western Bryansk region long-time governor Nikolai Denin, who was struck from the ballot by a court but reinstated days before the vote, faced a tougher race.
+Kremlin candidates faced a smooth ride in most other regions electing governors, but in the western Bryansk region a tougher race was expected against a Communist who was struck from the ballot by a court and reinstated days before the vote.

-One medical worker in Bryansk accused bosses at her clinic of threatening senior staff with dismissal if they did not vote for Denin at multiple polling stations and record the evidence on their mobile phone cameras.
+One medical worker in Bryansk accused bosses at her clinic of threatening senior staff with dismissal if they did not vote for the incumbent at multiple polling stations and record the evidence on their mobile phone cameras.

-"I refused, of course," said Maria Makarova, 55, who said she voted for the Communist candidate, Vadim Potomsky.
+"I refused, of course," said Maria Makarova, 55, who said she voted for the Communist.

-"What has Denin done in eight years?
-I get a miserly wage and have to work around the clock to make 6,000 roubles (118 pounds) a month," she said.
-"He is all talk, and everybody's in poverty."
+Election officials in the region could not immediately be reached for comment.

-But Alla, a 72-year-old pensioner who refused to give her last name, said she had voted for Denin.
-"He did a good thing for my daughter.
-She has worked in a kindergarten for 25 years and he gave her a good bonus just recently."
+Chirikova cried foul in the Moscow suburb of Khimki, saying hundreds of new residents had been registered in one apartment block alone shortly before the election and accusing officials at some polling places of hiding voter lists from observers.

 ALLEGED VIOLATIONS